-On May 2, 2024, the Honourable Carla Qualtrough, Minister of Sport and Physical Activity, provided an update on the Office of the Sport Integrity Commissioner and the Abuse-Free Sport Program.
+On May 2, 2024, the Honourable Carla Qualtrough, Minister of Sport and Physical Activity, provided an update on the Office of the Sport Integrity Commissioner (OSIC) and the Abuse-Free Sport Program.
 It stated that the administration of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) will move from the Sport Dispute Resolution Centre of Canada (SDRCC) to the CCES as of April 1, 2025.
 Click here for the Minister's update.

-First Draft of the Canadian Safe Sport Program Rules Now Available |
+Draft Canadian Safe Sport Program Rules (version 2) and |

-Consultation Process
+Consultation Process and Program Adoption

 June 2024